pujari-rajkumar/rl-guided-multitask-learning/README.md

 The policy training notebooks contain code for training all the experiments using the .pkl files provided <a href="https://drive.google.com/drive/folders/1_PKGwIrGdCfGeNfQqAckwJvyzrc9KfiV?usp=sharing">here</a>.

-The ablations study notebooks contain code to replicate the MLT prior impact and neightbor task impact ablation studies as described in the paper.
+The ablations study notebooks contain code to replicate the MTL prior impact and neightbor task impact ablation studies as described in the paper.